Posts

 Image

 Accounting and audit is about to get a significant productivity boost.
 How?
 The productivity boost will come from the capability to create a human-machine team using knowledge based systems (a.k.a. what I call a mindful machine for accountancy ) effectively.
+Intelligence and work capabilities of accountants and auditors will be amplified .
 Hybrid artificial intelligence, grounded in rules-based artificial intelligence and supplemented by probability-based artificial intelligence, and operated by a skilled, experienced accountant/auditor will make "the average accountant" above average.
 A super accountant/auditor.
+Service as Software (SaS) will be a new way to deliver professional services.
 Entire workflows will have significant reductions in the "friction" that exists today.
 Quality will skyrocket and attaining that level of quality will cost less.
 That is the definition of productivity .
-It is tempting to think that achieving this productivity boost will be easy.
-It will not.
-Attaining this productivity gain will be hard work.
-Personally, I have been working on this task for 25+ years.
-The article, AI leads ...
+It is tempting to think that achieving this productivity boost...